 \section{Abstract}

-We give an effective criterion for openness of a morphism of schemes of finite type over a field: Over a normal base of dimension $n$, failure of openness is detected by a \emph{vertical} component in the $n$'th fibred power of the morphism.
-This is a topological analogue of a criterion for flatness that originates with Auslander.
+We give a topological analogue for openness of a criterion for flatness that originates with Auslander.
+Over a normal base of dimension $n$, failure of openness is detected by a \emph{vertical} component in the $n$'th fibred power of the morphism.